Maximum Likelihood Reinforcement Learning

 Maclaurin Expansion of Maximum Likelihood

-The log-likelihood admits a Maclaurin expansion in terms of failure events:
+The maximum likelihood objective admits a Maclaurin expansion in terms of failure events:

 $J_{\mathrm{ML}}(x) = \log p = -\sum_{k=1}^{\infty}\frac{(1-p)^k}{k} = -\sum_{k=1}^{\infty}\frac{\mathrm{fail@}k(x)}{k}$